Munjed Al Muderis: Controversy

 Al Muderis has been the subject of a number of claims.

 In 2016, a patient suggested Al Muderis had not appropriately obtained consent from a patient for a procedure to be performed on his behalf by a trainee doctor and robot.
 A complaint made to the New South Wales Healthcare Complaints Commission was dismissed in March 2018.

 In 2017, Justice Stephen Rothman awarded Al Muderis $480,000 for "a most vicious and vituperative series of publications" that "vilified" Al Muderis after an online campaign by a patient who ignored post-operative advice.

 In 2022, a joint investigation by The Age, The Sydney Morning Herald and 60 Minutes (all divisions of Nine Entertainment) alleged there were serious questions around Al Muderis's approach to patient selection and aftercare.
 Four patients described experiences ranging from life-changing to life-destroying.
-It was suggested that risks were minimised when their operations were explained to them, complications ignored and patients left wheelchair-bound or mutilated.
+It was suggested that risks were minimised when their operations were explained to them, complications ignored and patients left unable to walk or mutilated.

 Subsequently, a concerns notice was issued by lawyers for Al Muderis to Nine Publications, 60 Minutes, The Sydney Morning Herald and The Age newspapers, to commence defamation proceedings.
 Over 60 allegations were detailed in the 41-page notice.
 Nine and Fairfax failed to respond to the concerns notice, within the 28 days' notice period.
 On 31 October 2022, Al Muderis issued defamation proceedings against Channel Nine, Fairfax Publications and the Age company in the Federal Court of Australia.

 In October 2022, in the wake of claims made by Nine and Fairfax, Al Muderis' insurer, Avant, took steps to withhold his indemnity insurance, thereby limiting his ability to undertake surgery.
 This decision was very rapidly reversed following publication of an open letter of support for Al Muderis signed by more than 1500 former and current patients and colleagues.
 The decision by Avant to withdraw insurance cover was also criticised as deeply worrying, undertaken as it was in response to unfounded allegations in the popular media and in the absence of any regulatory involvement.

 Al Muderis' defamation case was dismissed by the Federal Court in August 2025, with Justice Abraham finding that the claims made by the Nine Network were based in contextual truth and were broadcast in the public interest.
 Justice Abraham commented that "the positive media coverage his practice had enjoyed needed correcting" after hearing accounts from over three-dozen former patients during the proceedings.